Endukante Premanta: Production

 The film was to be originally produced by Paruchuri Prasad.
 However, he backed out in the last minute due to budget constraints.
 Sravanthi Ravi Kishore and Ram decided to do the film "at any cost as this script has the potential to be made as a bilingual".
 The shooting of the movie started at the end of July 2011 and it took the crew of the film 118 days to complete.
 The film was shot in Geneva, Switzerland and France over a period of 60 days.
 The film was shot simultaneously in Tamil and was named Yen Endral Kadhal Enben, with each shot remade twice.
-Incidentally, this was Ram's debut film in Tamil.
+This was to have been Ram's debut film in Tamil.
 Ram had to learn gymnastics to shoot for a song which delayed the shoot for two months.
 Kona Venkat, who is the dialogue writer for the film, made his debut in this film as one of the antagonists.
 "After narrating the dialogues of my character", says Venkat, Karunakaran was convinced that "he could only see me and insisted that I do it".
 Rishi was selected to play the character of DK, a security commander and the main antagonist, in the film.
 "This is a new dimension, as a villain I missed dancing with the heroines but I believe that a villain should have a strong aim" says Rishi, who previously played the lead roles in films like A Film By Aravind, Bhagyalakshmi Bumper Draw.

+Music

+G. V. Prakash Kumar composed the soundtrack, which received positive response.
+The audio of the film was released on 29 April 2012 and launch of the audio was held at Annapurna Studios on the same day.
+Musicperk rated it 7.5/10 quoting "A refreshing musical album which is cool, lovely, soft, breezy, lively and yet trendy".

 Release

-Endukante...
-Premanta! received a U certificate from the Censor Board of Film Certification without cuts.
+Endukante Premanta received a U certificate from the Central Board of Film Certification without cuts.
 It was scheduled to release on 11 May 2012.
-But release was postponed as it coincided with the release date of Pavan Kalyan-starrer Gabbar Singh.
+But release was postponed as it coincided with the release date of Gabbar Singh.
 The film was finally released worldwide on 8 June 2012.
 In the United States, it was distributed by 14 Reels Entertainment.